More Interesting Info...

 With no pests of any kind to speak of, it handles the cold and heavy frosts fine, it thrives through hot dry drought conditions and even lived semi-submerged for weeks on end through the floods we had here.

-It is a “naturalised” species meaning that back in the old days it escaped and went feral, and unlike just about every other European fruit import, it adapted to the harsh Aussie conditions.
-It can handle, not only handle, but THRIVE in just about any conditions you can throw at it!
+It is a truly wild “naturalised” species, meaning that back in the old days it escaped and went feral, and unlike just about every other European fruit import, it adapted to the harsh Aussie conditions.
+It can handle, not only handle, but THRIVE in just about any conditions you can throw at it now!

 They are very thorny, but unlike other citrus, the thick spines are huge and quite well spaced, and therefore easier to avoid.
 Most other grafted lemons you get in the shop can be a real hassle once they get a few years old and bush out a bit.

-They also make a great hedge or fence and the wildlife will in general, go around, not through them, plus none of the native critters eat the leaves which is a bonus.
+They a make a great protective hedge or fence and the wildlife will in general, go around, not through them, plus none of the native critters eat the leaves except in drought which is a real bonus for us here.

-Makes then a prime candidate for protective border and unlike a rose bush, this fella gives you fruit!
+Quite attractive looking specimens and unlike a boring old rose bush, this fella gives you fruit!

-The crops are massive, hundreds of fruit over a much longer season, and the fruit itself is really lemony in flavour, the old time taste, so much better than the waxed USA imports!
+The crops are massive, hundreds of fruit over a much longer season, often several times a year, and the fruit itself is really lemony in flavour, the old time taste, so much better than the waxed imports!